-This extract is a chapter from the women in STEM anthology, A Passion For Science: Tales of Discovery and Invention.
-Including contributions from Dr Helen Czerski, Bill Thompson, Aleks Krotoski, Professor Christopher Riley and many more, A Passion for Science is available now for £5.99 (ebook only).
+This extract is a chapter from the women in STEM anthology, A Passion For Science: Tales of Discovery and Invention, available as an ebook for £1.99 from Amazon.

 by Helen Scales